keygen-sh/keygen-relay/SPEC.md

 ### `PUT /v1/nodes/:node_id`

-Claim a license from the relay server for a node, blocking others from claiming it.
+Claim a license from the relay server for a node, blocking others from claiming it for `--ttl`.
 This is an atomic operation.

 Accepts a `node_id`, where `node_id` is some fingerprint identifying the node.